 1. Plan Your Project

 Before you start coding, take your app into a planning mode.
 And, when laying out a new web app, who’s going to be using your app should be a priority before everything else starts.
 And, then comes the UX needs, design needs, coding, APIs, etc. Go step-by-step to the end result and get it arranged in a perfect way with all the features.
-Like, design your web app UX with the least resistance possible.
+Like, design your web application UX with the least resistance possible.

 There are some more rules to consider for planning your web app development.
 For instance,